pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 In the end, I gave one of the boxes to my high school friend.
 I didn’t trust her to be particularly good with plants, but since  not even Mum could kill My Flower, I figured they would probably get on.

 The other box, along with all my fertilisers, dressing stones, draining stones, and random gadgets, I had to leave for passersby to pick up.
-I placed the box in the entrance area of my apartment building, where a bit of sunlight could leak through the seams of the metal door to warm the plants up.
+I placed the box at the entrance area of my apartment building, where a bit of sunlight could leak through the seams of the metal door to warm the plants up.

 At the time, I was living on the sixth floor of a Soviet-style apartment building with no lifts in a neighbourhood affiliated with the University of Agriculture.
 There's a university supermarket nearby that used to sell all kinds of good-looking produce - supposedly someone’s doctorate thesis.
 I found myself daydreaming the box ending in good hands, a retired professor perhaps, taking meticulous care of its contents.

 Still, I was worried no one would take it - I had to know what would happen to them.
 After leaving the box on the ground floor, I rushed upstairs to wait and listen for movements.
 Didn’t know why I bothered, not that I could still give them a home if no one wanted them.